bertkdowns/pyomo-replace/paper/paper.md

 Pyomo also includes some even higher level modelling extensions:

-- Pyomo.DAE allows defining Differential Algebraic Equations across "infinite" sets that are discretised, automatically creating the necessary constraints to define derivatives and integrals
+- Pyomo.DAE [@nicholson2018pyomo] allows defining Differential Algebraic Equations across "infinite" sets that are discretised, automatically creating the necessary constraints to define derivatives and integrals
-- Pyomo.network allows you to represent your model as a graph: Blocks become nodes in the graph, and they can be connected to other nodes via edges called "arcs" that define equality constraints between variables.
+- Pyomo.network [@bynum2021pyomo] allows you to represent your model as a graph: Blocks become nodes in the graph, and they can be connected to other nodes via edges called "arcs" that define equality constraints between variables.
 In many domains the graph view better represents the model structure.
 It also allows propogating initial values throughout a model.
 This is of particular importance as it allows sharing of information between distinct blocks.

-# Current Challenges
+# Current Difficulties in Equation Oriented Modelling

 ## Squaring a model

-These construction techniques make it possible to create libraries of pre-written blocks, containing all the constraints and variables to model a piece of a physical system.
-IDAES-PSE is a library built on top of Pyomo that creates blocks to represent chemical unit operations such as compressors, heaters, tanks, and many more.
+Pyomo's construction techniques make it possible to create libraries of pre-written blocks, containing all the constraints and variables to model a piece of a physical system [@dowling2015framework].
+IDAES-PSE [@miller2018next] is a library built on top of Pyomo that creates blocks to represent chemical unit operations such as compressors, heaters, tanks, and many more.
 It uses pyomo.DAE to represent time as a continuous differentiable property, and Pyomo.network to represent the connections between unit operations.
 Because the constraints are abstracted, the user doesn't have to think too much about the mathematical modelling - instead it is a chemical simulation platform.

 Invariably however, the user will come across the problem of Degrees of Freedom.
 In order to solve a set of equations exactly, a "square" model is required.
 This term is taken from linear algebra where a matrix must be square to be invertible, i.e have an exact solution.
 What it really means is that there must be the same number of equations (constraints) as there are unknowns (unfixed variables).
 Additionally, all the variables and equations must be linerarly independent.

-IDAES has methods to calculate the number of degrees of freedom, and if there are any over-defined or under-defined sets that make the model linearly dependent.
+IDAES has methods to calculate the number of degrees of freedom, and if there are any over-defined or under-defined sets that make the model linearly dependent [@lee2024model].
 Still, figuring out how many and which variables need to be "fixed" to make the model square can be a challenge.
 It becomes easier if the documentation of a block has defined exactly how many degrees of freedom it has, and which variables it expects to have fixed.

 ## Initialisation & Scaling

 In practice, Algebraic modelling problems are solved by initialising the unknown variables to a "best guess", and then performing an iterative search that gradually converges on the solution.
-In practice, this process does not always work, particularly when you are modelling non-convex systems and you start in the wrong region of convexity, or where your mathematical model is not designed for.
+In practice, this process does not always work, particularly when you are modelling non-convex systems and you start in the wrong region of convexity, or outside of the region your model was designed for [@casella2008beyond].
 Even if the algorithm is able to converge, it may take significantly longer than if you had started with a good initial guess.

 To help with this process, IDAES includes methods to initialise a model before solving.
 This involves solving part of a model, or using a simpler model to estimate what the true solution might be.
 However, these methods are often built around the assumption that you have fixed certain variables - if you are instead solving for those variables, the initialisation method is unlikely to work as well.

 Scaling works in a similar manner.
 In order for mathematical solvers to find accurate solutions, variables need to be scaled so that they are all approximately the same magnitude.
 The amount that these variables need to be scaled by is called the *scaling factor*, and it is usually some order of magnitude.
 IDAES includes methods to calculate the scaling factors of all variables, once you have provided the scaling factor of a few key variables.

+# Related Work

+The field of static structural analysis has helped to solve some of the problems of squaring a model.
+In [@bunus2001debugging], a method is proposed to help debug when a model is singular, by using Dulmage-Mendelson Decomposition to identify sets of constraints that are over-constrained or under-constrained.
+These methods are commonly used in frameworks such as IDAES to help ensure a square model is valid [@lee2024model].
+However, while these techniques are applicable to an entire "flat" system of equations, it is hard to apply them to an individual block without understanding of what external constraints are applied.
+Some preliminary work has been conducted to show that in some cases issues can be identified in this level [@nilsson2008type], but it is limited in its ability to detect errors and does not appear to have much uptake in systems such as Pyomo.

+As initialisation and scaling are also common problems across equation-oriented modelling tools, a number of approaches have been considered to help overcome the numeric issues that arise during solving.
+Simple strategies include initialising at random points, initialising at zero, initialising at a previously solved location, or solving a simpler model first [@lawrynczuk2022initialisation].
+IDAES models generally take the latter approach, initialising parts of the model at a time, removing some of the more complex constraints or solving a relaxed problem first.
+Pyomo Network includes methods to run sequential decomposition, which initialises every block in order once any blocks it depends on have been initialised [@pyomo_network_doc].

+Scaling is mostly a concern when variables have wildly different orders of magnitude.
+For example, when power is measured in order of $10^9$ $J$ but valve cross sectional areas are measured in the order of $10^{-2}$ $m^2$, the difference can quickly approach the precision of a floating-point number [@casella2017importance].
+To remedy this, variables need to be scaled to similar orders of magnitude.
+Pyomo provides preprocessing tools for this.
+Often many variables require similar scaling factors based on the model definition, and so libraries such as IDAES provide tools to automatically propogate scaling factors across variables, after a few initial scaling factors are added [@idaes_scaling_doc].
+However, the scaling factors the modeller needs to provide depend on the implementation of the model, and may be different to the variables that are fixed or the guesses that are required for initialisation.

 # An alternative intuition: Variable Replacement